iExecBlockchainComputing/documentation-tools/tools/iapp-generator/building-your-iexec-app.md

 ::: info

-💡 The `src/` directory is the **core of your iApp**.
-It’s where you write your main application logic.
-This is **where you handle data processing, implement algorithms, and define how your iApp behaves.**
+💡 The `src/` directory contains the core logic of your iApp.
+Implement your algorithms and data processing here.

 :::